ocupop/refed-website/src/_states/idaho.md

-          resulting from the handling, preparation, processing, cooking or consumption of food and which is collected from any source and includes animals or parts thereof as defined in section 25-3201, Idaho Code.The term shall not apply to private household wastes not removed from the premises where produced.
+          resulting from the handling, preparation, processing, cooking or consumption of food and which is collected from any source and includes animals or parts thereof as defined in section 25-3201, Idaho Code.
+The term shall not apply to private household wastes not removed from the premises where produced.
 Idaho Code Ann. § 25-234 (2015);
           Idaho Admin.
 Code r.
 02.04.03.400 (2015).
         prohibitions: >-